-Only if you own 10 or fewer mining claims or sites nationwide, you may file a Maintenance Fee Waiver Certification (Form 3830-2) (waiver).
+Only if you and all co-claimants own 10 or fewer mining claims or sites nationwide, may you file a Maintenance Fee Waiver Certification (Form 3830-2) (waiver).

-Maintenance Fee Waiver Certification Due September 1st
+Maintenance Fee Waiver Certification

+Due September 1st

 To waive the maintenance fee requirement for mining claim(s)/site(s), each claimant must qualify as a "small miner".
 This means they and all related parties have an interest in no more than 10 unpatented mining claim(s)/site(s) nationwide, throughout the entire assessment year.